 Join us as Diali Cissokho & Kaira Ba perform virtually from the North Carolina Museum of Art!

-We’re going offstage and into the galleries with music at the Museum!
-Presented with Come Hear North Carolina, this series showcases a diversity of North Carolina bands that represent our state’s rich musical landscape.
-These free live-streamed concerts kick off September 1 and will also be broadcast on UNC-TV in the coming months.
+We’re going offstage and into the galleries with Music at the Museum!
+This series showcases a diversity of North Carolina bands that represent our state’s rich musical landscape.
+Presented with Come Hear North Carolina, this free livestreamed concert series kicked off September 1, 2020, and is coming back for season two on April 13, 2021.
+Check out the livestream event pages below and keep your eye out for the TV re-edit, which will be broadcast on PBS NC in the coming months.